mmarkk/mmarkk/README.md

 I have been coding since the early 80's.
 I have worked as a professional software developer, software project manager and IT integration project manager.
 Previously I have specialised in database software development and large custom data migrations for enterprise customers.

 These days, in my spare time, I create fullstack web applications and tools to improve business performance and reduce manual tasks across organisations.
 I utilise the latest AI coding technologies to pump out quality code, applications and integrations.
-That is when I am not working my full time job as an Operations Manager.
+That is when I am not working my full time job as a Chief Technology and Operations Officer.

 -   🌍  I'm based in Christchurch, New Zealand
 -   🖥️  See my portfolio at [MMARKK.dev](http://mmarkk.dev)